Boxing at the USC

-The USC offers a starters course boxing technique in Unit 1 on Mondays, in September and October.
+The USC offers a starters course boxing technique in Unit 1 to 3 on Mondays.
 You will have to register for this course.

 At the boxing technique beginners course, participants learn the basic techniques of boxing.
 In regular boxing lessons there is often no time for that.

 This lesson is a good start for people who have never boxed, before participating in the regular lessons.